USS Kitkun Bay: Battle off Samar

-On the early morning of 25 October, Kurita's Center Force had already crossed the San Bernardino Strait unmolested, and was entering the open waters of Leyte Gulf.
-White Plainss radar had possibly spotted the Japanese force maneuvering into position at 3:00, but this information was disregarded by the ship's command.
-Although World War II era surface radar was notoriously faulty, the speed and course of the spotted blip was consistent with the course set by the Center Force.
+On the early morning of 25 October, Kurita's Center Force had already crossed the San Bernardino Strait unmolested and was entering the open waters of Leyte Gulf.
+White Plainss radar had possibly spotted the Japanese force maneuvering into position at 03:00, but this information was disregarded by the ship's command.
+Although World War II-era surface radar was notoriously faulty, the speed and course of the spotted blip was consistent with the course set by the Center Force.

-At 4:30, the escort carriers went to general quarters in preparation for another round of airstrikes and close air support.
-The first indication of Japanese contact happened shortly after 6:30, when Taffy 3 experienced three almost simultaneous warnings.
+At 04:30, the escort carriers went to general quarters in preparation for another round of airstrikes and close air support.
+The first indication of Japanese contact happened shortly after 06:30, when Taffy 3 experienced three almost simultaneous warnings.
 Firstly, they began receiving unencrypted Japanese chatter.
-Secondly, they spotted antiaircraft fire, estimated at 20 mi to the north, where there was known to be no Allied surface presence.
-In fact, a TBM Avenger from St. Lo had stumbled into the midst of the Japanese fleet, and began radioing Rear Admiral Sprague warnings.
+Secondly, they spotted AAC fire, estimated at 20 mi to the north, where no Allied surface presence was known.
+In fact, a TBM Avenger from St. Lo had stumbled into the midst of the Japanese fleet and began radioing Rear Admiral Sprague warnings.
 Thirdly, Fanshaw Bays radar operators spotted an unmistakable surface signature of unknown surface ships just 18.5 mi away.
 As such, the opening stages of the Battle off Samar caught Sprague and the escort carriers completely by surprise.

-Kitkun Bay prepares to launch FM-2 Wildcat fighters during the opening maneuvers of the Battle off Samar.
+Kitkun Bay is preparing to launch FM-2 Wildcat fighters during the opening maneuvers of the Battle off Samar.
 In the background, White Plains is coming under heavy fire.

 Upon coming to an understanding of the severity of the situation, Sprague ordered Taffy 3 to steam eastward, in hopes of being shielded by a passing rain squall.
-Kitkun Bay swung to 70°, into the wind to aid in launching planes.
-At 6:55, Kitkun Bay went to flight quarters, "on the double", launching a set of eight FM-2 Wildcats from 6:56 to 7:03.
-At 7:10, Kitkun Bay sent out six TBM-1C Avengers, each armed with four 500 lb semi-armor piercing bombs.
-At 7:11, another FM-2 Wildcat was dispatched.
+Kitkun Bay swung to 70°, into the wind, to aid in launching planes.
+At 06:55, Kitkun Bay went to flight quarters, "on the double", launching a set of eight FM-2 Wildcats from 06:56 to 07:03.
+At 07:10, Kitkun Bay sent out six TBM-1C Avengers, each armed with four 500 lb semiarmor piercing bombs.
+At 07:11, another FM-2 Wildcat was dispatched.
 Sprague also radioed for assistance from Vice Admiral Jesse B. Oldendorf, the commander of Task Group 77.2, which had just defeated the Southern Force in the Battle of Surigao Strait.
-Unfortunately for Sprague, Oldendorf was at least three hours sail away, Task Group 77.2 was scattered over an immense distance because of the previous night's battle, and it was low on both fuel and ammunition.
+Unfortunately for Sprague, Oldendorf was at least three hours' sail away, Task Group 77.2 was scattered over an immense distance because of the previous night's battle, and it was low on both fuel and ammunition.
 Taffy 3 would have to confront the Center Force by itself.